-count the number of times an element appears, test membership and multiset equality, take differences, and remove an element ("+" or "\/" is union and add1 adds an
+count the number of times an element appears, test membership and multiset equality, take differences, and remove an element ("+" or " $\/$ " is union and add1 adds an element).

-All these operations are undefined if they use out-of-range subscripts, except that an empty subsequence is defined regardless of the subscripts.
+All these operations are undefined if they use out-of-range subscripts, except that a sub-sequence is always defined regardless of the subscripts, by taking the largest number of elements allowed by the size of the sequence.